 The Committee recommends the State Party to provide more support and strategic planning to inform organisations of people with disabilities and their individual members about prevention and recognition of discrimination.

-The Committee recommends the State Party to conduct training of the relevant officials to enable them to assess all relevant disability cases for instances of discrimination.
+The Committee recommends the State Party to conduct training of the relevant officials to enable them to assess all relevant disability cases for instances of discrimination, and to make their services fully accessible as to allow all persons with disabilities to file a complaint.

 Children with disabilities (art.
 7) and Awareness-raising (art.8)